Available with Spatial Analyst license.

 In the above statement, the sum is calculated for each cell within a five-cell circular neighborhood.
 NbrCircle is a class that creates a NbrCircle object.

-An example of a remap table class follows.
+The following is an example of a remap table class.
 Any number of values can be entered into a remap class.

 outReclass = Reclassify("inRaster", "VALUE", RemapRange([[0, 1], [3, 10], [4, 8]]))

 In the above statement, a class, RemapRange, is used to define the reclassification of the input values.
-The cells with value 0 in inRaster will be assigned to 1 in outReclass and 3 will be assigned to 10 and 4 to 8.
+The cells with a value of 0 in inRaster will be assigned to 1 in outReclass, and 3 will be assigned to 10, and 4 to 8.

 Only Spatial Analyst tools that produce a raster as output are implemented using the algebraic format.
 For Spatial Analyst tools that produce output that is not a raster (for example, features, tables, or text files), the output is specified as a parameter within the tool in the parentheses.
 Note the syntax in the following example, which creates contours as an output polyline feature dataset:

-It is recommended that you set the appropriate analysis environments, in particular Current workspace, Extent, Cell size, Cell size projection method, and Mask, before implementing the Map Algebra tool or operator.
+It is recommended that you set the appropriate analysis environments, in particular Current workspace, Extent, Cell size, Cell size projection method, Mask, and Snap, before implementing the map algebra tool or operator.

 import arcpy from arcpy import env from arcpy.sa import * env.workspace = "C:/sapyexamples/data" outHillshade = Hillshade("elevation", 180, 75, "SHADOWS", 1) outHillshade.save("outhillshd01")